Jibe at China? They are not the bats, they are the Batman says Army

 New Delhi, June 22: Taking a dig at China, the Indian Army has said that they are not the bats.
 They are the Batman.

-In a 1.57 minute video clip, the Northern Command says, 'friends, Indians countrymen, lend me your years.'
+In a 1.57-minute video clip, the Northern Command says, 'friends, Indians countrymen, lend me your years.'
 It then takes you back to the Kargil conflict and illustrates how the Bihar Regiment has etched its name on every major milestone.

 "Born to fight.
 They do what they do.
 They are not the bats.
 They are the Batman."
 The video however does not make any reference to the Galwan Valley, where 20 soldiers of the Bihar regiment were martyred.
 Just before the Bihar Regiment's war cry, 'Bajrang Bali ki jai," the Batman reference is made.